thephez/original-evolution-whitepaper/README.md

 Cataloguing the major problems:

- - The communication protocol used in the Dash P2P network is a bespoke messaging protocol on non-standard ports that isn’t understood or used by most developers, hard to implement, inaccessible to the clients with the largest end-user-payments market share (browsers) and even though it is available on mobile, as a non-standard protocol it is often blocked in firewall policies and easier to censor by authorities.
+ - The communication protocol used in the Dash P2P network is a bespoke messaging protocol on non-standard ports that isn't understood or used by most developers, hard to implement, inaccessible to the clients with the largest end-user-payments market share (browsers) and even though it is available on mobile, as a non-standard protocol it is often blocked in firewall policies and easier to censor by authorities.